Home Download Orders Contact

 • Replicate now - this will replicate all backups included in backup tasks selected for replication.
 This is only active when the replication mode is set to "Manual".

-• Writing simulation - this will check that the replication settings are correct and the drives are ready.
+• Simulation Mode - this will check that the replication settings are correct and the drives are ready.
 This command will perform all activities involved in the replication of backups except the actual copying, deleting, writing and marking replicated backups.

 • Cancel – use this to stop the current replication process.
 As writing must be successfully completed, it may take up to several minutes to cancel a replication to optical media or tape media.